-Here are the 10 Yoga Asanas for Keeping the Doctors Away that you your must try to make your body more fit and facing future environmental challenges.
+Here are the 10 Yoga Asanas for Keeping the Doctors Away that you must try to make your body fitter and facing future environmental challenges.

 Healing Your Body with Yoga